bcperth/patterns/readme.txt

 Interpreter: This pattern is essentially a "use case" of the Composite pattern as applied to languages and parsing.
 Parse-trees conform to the composite pattern.
 The Interpreter Pattern "says" if you describe your language (in the usual way) via a set of rules, comprising terminals (alphabet) and non-terminals (words, sentences), then you need to create a composite class for every rule and represent each terminal as a leaf node.
 Then write a parser (not helped by the pattern!) to output a parse tree using composite and leaf nodes as above.
 Its easiest to understand this using a simple math expression language:

-E : E op E   (where op is +,-,*,/,^)                    - class TwoOperandCompositeNode : (E)      ( braces)                                  - class BracesCompositeNode
-  : fn(E)    (where fn = sin, cos etc)                  - class FunctionCompositeNode
+E : E op E   (where op is +,-,*,/,^)                    - class TwoOperandNode : (E)      (braces)                                   - class BraceNode : fn(E)    (where fn = sin, cos etc)                  - class FunctionNode
-  : -E       (where - is UNARYMINUS)                    - class OneOperandCompositeNode
+  : -E       (where - is UNARYMINUS)                    - class OneOperandNode
-  : N        (where N is a number int,float whatever)   - class LeafNode
+  : N | pi   (where N is any number an pi is, well pi)  - class LeafNode

 The we create 4 composite classes, one each for the first 4 rules.The terminals (op, (,),fn,N) are leaf nodes.
 The parse creates instances of composite nodes and leaf nodes as it finds them and links them in the appropriate hierarchy.
 I took a bit of time with these examples, first building the parse-tree by hand to solve a particular expression.
 By version 5 there is a lexer object and parser object (shunt-yard) that can create the parse-tree (composite pattern) for any conforming input expression.
-When the parse-tree is built - you evaluate the expression by calling the Process() method on the head node.
+When the parse-tree is built - the expression is evaluated by calling the evaluate() method on the head node (which recursively evaluates the tree).
 ------------------------------------------------------------- PHP example done

 Command Pattern and Memento Pattern: These patterns allow a command "dispatcher" (like a menu) to have commands (menu items) to be "attached", in such a way that the "dispatcher" does not need to concern itself about what the command does or what it operates on.
 Typically commands, in applications like text/graphics editors, have an execute() method and an unExecute() method (do and undo).
 Every menu item, when clicked calls its execute() method, but execution is delegated to the attached command object.
 This makes dispatchers (eg menus) very reusable.
 In reversible systems (like editors) it is usual to save a list of recent commands and allow undo().
 The general command (undo last command) can then be implemented via the unExecute() method of the most recent command in the list.
 If redo() is allowed then the command stays in the list (to allow a subsequent execute()), otherwise it may be deleted from the list.